-Our top InDesign alternative without any doubt is Affinity Publisher.
+Our top InDesign alternative without any doubt is Affinity.
+Aquired by Canva in 2024, the brand bought Serif and made the Affinity software free, making it a worthy contender against Adobe's Creative Cloud.
 The third release in the Affinity range of Adobe-challenging creative apps, Publisher was launched in 2018 and delivers an experience that's pretty darn close to using InDesign.

 Affinity Publisher has a similar interface and can manage most of what InDesign does, with impressive page layout tools for both print and digital media.
 You can import InDesign files, as well as raster and vector files, and you get full preflight checking to alert you to any possible errors in your documents.

-Available for both Mac and PC, although not for Linux, Affinity Publisher can be used as part of the Affinity suite of interoperable apps, which includes the vector editor Affinity Designer (see our Affinity Designer review) and the image editor Affinity Photo), or simply on its own.
+Available for Mac, PC and iPad, although not for Linux, Affinity Publisher can be used as part of the Affinity suite of interoperable apps, which includes the vector editor Affinity Designer and the image editor Affinity Photo, or simply on its own.

 Finding a good free open-source InDesign alternative isn't easy, but there is one in the form of Scribus.
 First launched back in 2001 (when it would have been a QuarkXPress alternative), Scribus provides an InDesign-like interface and a lot more features than you'd expect from a free package.